 Chicago Jazz Festival

-The longest running of the city’s lakefront music festivals, the Chicago Jazz Festival is also one of the most popular.
-Known for its artistic creativity, the August festival promotes awareness and appreciation for all forms of jazz through free live musical performances at two stunning downtown venues: the Chicago Cultural Center and Millennium Park.
+The longest-running of the city’s lakefront music festivals, the Chicago Jazz Festival is also one of the most popular.
+Known for its artistic creativity, the Labor Day weekend festival promotes awareness and appreciation for all forms of jazz through free live musical performances at two stunning downtown venues: the Chicago Cultural Center and Millennium Park.

 World Music Festival

-The annual World Music Festival Chicago in September brings music from all over the world to Chicago for this popular 11-day festival.
-The city-wide, multi-venue celebration has attracted over 650,000 concertgoers and presented more than 650 artists and ensembles from more than 80 countries since it began in 1999.
+The annual World Music Festival Chicago in late summer/early fall brings music from all over the globe to Chicago for this popular multi-day festival.
+The city-wide, multi-venue celebration features over 30 artists from 22 countries at venues around Chicago including the Chicago Cultural Center, Millennium Park, and Navy Pier.